-- ✓ Withdrawal or Cancellation of the VRE Lorton and Rippon Station Projects was presented to the Finance Committee and received a unanimous recommendation. - ✓ VRE staff report they will present a project withdrawal recommendation to the VRE Operations Board in the July 10th dispatch for the July 17th meeting. - ✓ If the VRE Operations Board takes action on July 17th to withdraw the projects, the project status will be recorded as voluntarily withdrawn instead of canceled.
+- ✓ Withdrawal or Cancellation of the VRE Lorton and Rippon Station Projects was presented to the Finance Committee and received a unanimous recommendation. - ✓ VRE staff reported they will present a project withdrawal recommendation to the VRE Operations Board in the July 10th dispatch for the July 17th meeting. - ✓ If the VRE Operations Board takes action on July 17th to withdraw the projects, the project status will be recorded as voluntarily withdrawn instead of canceled.

-- ✓ Mr. Longhi noted VRE is welcome to apply for additional projects in the future and opened the floor for any questions or comments. - ✓ Ms. Mitchell and Chair Wheeler commented that the cancellation of VRE Lorton and Rippon Station Projects would free up revenue for other projects. - ✓ Board Member Cristol mentioned that on behalf of the board she is happy to suppory this. - ✓ She further noted that the members of the VRE Operations Board are very strongly supportive of the Franconia-Springfield Passenger Rail Bypass project, as it is a critical project to take advantage of the planned commuter rail track expansion and track acquisitions, which is an upcoming item to discuss in the Adoption of the FY2020-2025 Six Year Program.
+- ✓ Mr. Longhi noted VRE is welcome to apply for additional projects in the future and opened the floor for any questions or comments. - ✓ Chair Wheeler and Ms. Mitchell commented that the cancellation of VRE Lorton and Rippon Station Projects would free up revenue for other projects. - ✓ Board Member Cristol mentioned that on behalf of the VRE Operations Board, she is happy to support this. - ✓ She further noted that the members of the VRE Operations Board are very strongly supportive of the Franconia-Springfield Passenger Rail Bypass project, as it is a critical project to take advantage of the planned commuter rail track expansion and track acquisitions, which is an upcoming item to discuss in the Adoption of the FY2020-2025 Six Year Program.